jayita87/Text-Editor/README.md

 - Run "npm start" to start the backend and serve the client.

 - Go to the url of the application (http//:localhost:3001) to begin using it.

+## Usage

+Use the deployed URL to open the deployed application.
+Type any code snippet or notes in the editor.
+The content will be saved in the IndexedDB when the window is unfocused.
+When you reopen the text editor after closing it, the content in the text editor will be retrieved from the IndexedDB.

+If the Install button is clicked, the web application will be downloaded as an icon in your desktop.

+The application works without an internet connection.

+##  Technologies used

+Node.js, Express.js, IndexedDB, PWA, Heroku

+## License

+Text Editor is available under the MIT License.

+## Deployed Link

+## Questions